leolani/cltl-knowledgerepresentation/README.md

 ### Usage

-For using this repository as a package different project:

-1. On a different virtual environment, you may run:
+For using this repository as a package different project and on a different virtual environment, you may

+- install a published version from PyPI:

     ```bash
+    pip install cltl.brain
+    ```

+- or, for the latest snapshot, run:

+    ```bash
     pip install git+git://github.com/leolani/cltl-knowledgerepresentation.git@main
     ```

-2. Then you can import it in a python script as:
+Then you can import it in a python script as:

-    ```python
     import cltl.brain
-    ```

 ### Examples